 The hidden terrace of Lou Cantou

-This nice address, nestled in the 9th arrondissement of Paris, is located in a charming passage sheltered from the Parisian bustle.
+This friendly address, nestled in the 9th arrondissement of Paris, is found in a charming passageway sheltered from the Parisian hustle and bustle.
 Lou Cantou offers an intimate, neighborhood atmosphere for lunch and dinner.
-This Parisian bistro offers a traditional but well-executed menu, and you are particularly well welcomed by Stéphane, the master of the house.
-An establishment with a very high likability factor that makes you want to return to share its warm and unpretentious atmosphere again.
-As for the food, you’ll find authentic and timeless dishes: deviled eggs; hanger steak (Montellos, Galicia) with matchstick fries; salmon tartare with matchstick fries; apple pie for dessert.
+This Parisian bistro offers a traditional but well-executed menu, and you are particularly well welcomed there by Stéphane, the host.
+An establishment with a very high likability factor that makes you want to return to share its warm and no-fuss atmosphere again.
+As for the food, you’ll find authentic and timeless dishes: deviled eggs; hanger steak (Montellos, Galicia) with matchstick fries; salmon tartare with matchstick fries; apple tart for dessert.

-The little extra in the evening: gourmet tapas; and a drinks menu featuring beers, wines, and cocktails, which benefit from a happy hour from 5:00 PM to 8:30 PM.
+The extra touch in the evening: gourmet tapas; and a drink menu featuring beers, wines, and cocktails, all of which benefit from a happy hour from 5:00 PM to 8:30 PM.

 Tested in 2021 - Invitation